 When I was 7, I sat cross-legged on my living room floor, my eyes glued to the television as I watched the president of the United States vehemently deny having sexual relations with a White House intern.
 I was both mesmerized and confused.

 Breakups can be new beginnings.
 They are a chance to pause, re-evaluate your life, your goals, your strengths and your flaws.
 They can shape you, both by building resilience and by propelling you towards a new trajectory.

 Pura Vida.
 The words roll off the tongues of locals and expats and embroider souvenirs across Costa Rica.
 The “pure life” is not only a greeting, but a mantra to the people who congregate in the country’s beaches and jungles.

 My cousin Chelsea has been traveling full-time with her husband and dog all over the U.S. and Mexico for over a year now, and I thought her experience would be extremely useful to my readers looking for ways to make a remote income.
 Everything my husband and I own fits into the trunk of our …

 When planning a backpacking trip, there are a few essentials to keep in mind to make the most out of your wilderness experience.
 The supplies you pack can make or break your adventure.

 When I told my friends and family that I was going to teach English abroad, I got many reactions, ranging from “You don’t speak Spanish, so how can you teach English in South America?” to “that’s not a real job.”

-In May of 2017, I bought a used Ford Transit Cargo Van and began converting it into an off-grid mobile home named Casper.
-The process took about 2 months while working on it part-time and cost about $3,480.
+In May of 2017, I bought a used Ford Transit and began converting it into an off-grid mobile home named Casper.
+The van build took about 2 months while working on it part-time and cost about $3,480.

 2017 could easily be the most life-changing year I’ve had yet.
 From quitting my job in New York, backpacking around Asia and the Middle East, moving into a van, pursuing my passion of writing as a career, and entering into a new relationship–it has not been uneventful.